HorizenOfficial/horizen-academy-v2/docs/mnemonic-phrases.md

 ﻿---

+sidebar_position: 35
 sidebar_label: Mnemonic Phrases
 title: What are Mnemonic Phrases?
 slug: /mnemonic-phrases/
 description: A Mnemonic Phrase is a backup of your private key that is used by most wallets, it is a list of random words given to you when creating a wallet.
+image: /img/mnemonic-phrases/mnemonic-phrases-meta.jpeg

 ---

 # What are Mnemonic Phrases?

-The basis for generating keys and addresses is _randomness_.
+The basis for [generating keys and addresses](https://www.horizen.io/academy/wallet-addresses/) is _randomness_.
 Ownership on the blockchain is highly secure, as long as the private key cannot be reproduced by an adversary.

 The private key is the basis of the public key and address(es).
 As such, it requires a _high level_ of security, and needs to be generated from a high level of _entropy_.